kparc/kcc/README.md

 $ npm i @kparc/k -g
 ```

-As all things 𝒌, the development of k itself is happening very fast.
+As all things 𝒌, the development of 𝒌 itself is happening very fast.
 New builds are published up to several times a week, so make sure you always use the latest version:

 ```sh
 alias kup="npm i @kparc/k -g"